bingomanatee/looking-glass-engine-2/README.md

 has the same behavior as `myStream.setMany({name: Bob, age: 10})`: a multi-value update that triggers a single broadcast.

-**IN NO CIRCUMSTANCE** do any of these methods or actions cauterize the fields that they don't include ...

 ## Stricter control of the field set

 You can't randomly add a field to a ValueStream using `.addMany()`, `.set()` or `.value =`.